pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 Started the public app at 'http://*:5000'
 ```

-This server continues running until you shut it down.
+This server continues running until we shut it down.
 It will output additional log messages for various events, for example, HTTP requests.

-When you navigate to http://localhost:4000/ using a web browser, you find a prompt to authenticate.
-You can use the password `test` that we specified in the command above.
-You don't need a username in that prompt.
+When we navigate to http://localhost:4000/ using a web browser, we find a prompt to authenticate.
+We can use the password `test` that we specified in the command above.
+We don't need a username in that prompt.

-When you log in at http://localhost:4000/, you will get this message:
+When we log in at http://localhost:4000/, we get this message:

 ```
-Welcome to the Elm-Time admin interface version 2022-10-17.
+Welcome to the Elm-Time admin interface version 2023-02-16.
 ```

 But we don't need a web browser to interact with the admin interface.
 The command-line interface offers a range of commands to operate a running server, for example, to deploy a new version of an app.